gloveboxes/prompt_flow_workshop/docs/workshop.md

 ## Step 3: Generation, the G in RAG

-In this step you'll learn how to generate a response from the LLM.
+In this step you'll learn how to generate a response from the LLM using the a prompt grounded with product and customer information.

 1. **Close the Visual editor tab to avoid issues with the next steps.**
-1. From VS Code, navigate to the `workshop` folder and open the **flow.dag.yaml** file.
+1. From VS Code, navigate to the **workshop** folder and open the **flow.dag.yaml** file.
 The file contains the YAML representation of the Prompt Flow.
 1. Replace the existing flow with the following YAML.

     ``` { .yaml .copy }